zsofiasomlai/pbx-group-security/content/challenges/risk-rating.md

 skills      : TBC
 ---

-Describe how you would secure access to a webserver.
+How would you define a system for risk rating?